 And you want to declutter your home quickly… Right?!

 It can be done.
 It’s a lot of work and can be a very emotional process, but it is possible.

 Now, if you have been collecting items and have rooms that are filled, please know that those areas which are mainly used as storage spaces, are going to take a lot more time and it’s not something you can typically rush through.
 But, if you consider yourself to have an average amount of stuff in your home (counters and cupboard may be full, but most of the floor is clean and open), then decluttering your home quickly is quite possible.

 How much time do you have to devote to decluttering?

 When you’re making plans to tackle a big project like this, it’s important to be realistic.
 Maybe start with one corner of a room and time yourself so you can get a better idea of how much time you need to set aside.

 Don’t be discouraged if you can’t declutter your entire home in one weekend.
 Not many of us can!
-I know Marie Kondo talks about decluttering quickly, and for her, that means 6 months.
-Decluttering is something I worked at for about 5 years before I saw the difference I wanted.
+I know Marie Kondo talks about decluttering quickly, and for her, that means six months.
+Decluttering is something I worked at for about five years before I saw the difference I wanted.
 It’s going to be different for each person, depending on how much stuff you actually have and how attached you are to it.

-For some people, that may mean a couple hours, but for others, it may mean setting aside an entire weekend to work your way through one room.
+For some people, that may mean a couple of hours, but for others, it may mean setting aside an entire weekend to work your way through one room.

 Once you have an idea of how much time you need to set aside, schedule it out for yourself.
 Mark it on the calendar: set that date with yourself, block the time out and treat it like an important appointment that you can’t miss.